day8/lein-git-inject/README.md

                                :release {:compiler-options {:closure-defines {some.namespace.version  :lein-git-inject/version}}}}}}

   ;; Note: by default, lein will change the version in project.clj when you do a `lein release`.
-  ;; To avoid this (because you now want the version to come from the git tag), explicitly include ;; the following steps to avoid using the default release process provided by lein.
+  ;; To avoid this (because you now want the version to come from the git context at build time), ;; explicitly include the following steps to avoid using the default release process provided by lein.
   :release-tasks [["vcs" "assert-committed"]
                   ["deploy"]]